How to rotate user agents per request in Node.js

 import UserAgent from 'user-agents'

-/* One header profile per browser family.
-The User-Agent picks the family,
+/* one header profile per browser family. the User-Agent picks the family,

-and these headers are the ones that family actually sends.
-Keeping them
+and these headers are the ones that family actually sends. keeping them

 together is the point: a Chrome UA must not arrive with Firefox headers. */